Ferraah/XIOS3_Coupling_mirror/8_interpolate/README.md

 # About the toymodels
 The toymodels used in this example are more complex because we have to handle the loading of grids and the initializations of the field to send.
 Particularly:
-- `8_inteprolate.f90` contains the usual routines to couple the models.
-Additionally, we call `init_domain` from `grid_utils.f90` to load the source and target grid from file and then set them in xios at runtime.
+- `8_interpolate.f90` contains the usual routines to couple the models.
+Additionally, we call `init_domain` from `../common/grid_utils.f90` to load the source and target grid from file and then set them in xios at runtime.
 Then we initialize the fields with some functions defined in`field_initializer.f90`, for example `init_field2d_gulfstream`

-- `grid_utils.f90` contains the routines to read grids, masks and area data from nc files, and then calculate the local partitions dimensions to communicate to xios during the context definition.
+- `../common/grid_utils.f90` contains the routines to read grids, masks and area data from nc files, and then calculate the local partitions dimensions to communicate to xios during the context definition (to emulate the behaviour of a real model).

 - `field_initializer.f90` contains some functions to define the field with interesting paterns.